prividentity/PrivateIdentity-Oldd/Home.md

 ### Introduction

-[Private Biometrics](https://en.wikipedia.org/wiki/Private_biometrics) Private Identity® was founded in Washington, D.C. by Mike Pollard and Scott Streit in 2017 to develop fully homomorphic encryption.
+ Private Identity® was founded in Washington, D.C. by Mike Pollard and Scott Streit in 2017 to develop fully homomorphic encryption.
 Private Identity’s small team of top computer scientists and ML engineers converged on the AI/ML/FHE security solution in early 2018.
 The company applied for cryptography patents in 2018 and collaborated with Google’s TensorFlow® team in 2019 to bring FHE to the edge.
 USPTO granted patents in 2019 and 2020 to Private Identity for encrypted enrollment, encrypted match, encrypted search and incremental training for all biometric modalities.
 Additional patents are pending worldwide.

 Fully homomorphic encryption (FHE) benefits society by ensuring full privacy.
 The Private Identity recognition algorithm uses FHE to enable encrypted match and search operations on an encrypted dataset without any requirement to store, transmit or use plaintext biometrics or biometric templates.
 The biometric data is irreversibly anonymized using a 1-way cryptographic hash algorithm (embedding, or vector encryption) and then discarded without the data ever leaving the local device.